-Canon 600D versus Canon 700D
+Canon 600D vs 700D

-The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were revealed to the public, respectively, in February 2011 and March 2013.
+The Canon EOS 600D (called Canon T3i in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.

-Body comparison: Canon 600D vs Canon 700D
+Body comparison: Canon 600D vs 700D

 In this particular case, the Canon 600D and the Canon 700D have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 700D is slightly heavier (2 percent) than the 600D.
 In this context, it is worth noting that neither the 600D nor the 700D are weather-sealed.

-|Canon 600D»||133 mm||100 mm||80 mm||570 g||440||no||2011||599||discont.||check|
+|Canon 600D»||133 mm||100 mm||80 mm||570 g||440||n||Feb 2011||599||-||Canon 600D|

-|Canon 700D«||133 mm||100 mm||79 mm||580 g||440||no||2013||649||discont.||check|
+|Canon 700D«||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649||-||Canon 700D|

-Sensor comparison: Canon 600D vs Canon 700D
+Sensor comparison: Canon 600D vs 700D

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.